helsbels-del/Boss-Brain/README.md

 When testing the instructions page, on entering an invalid option, the message 'Invalid key press...' comes up, however the program is then ended.
 I realised I had an end() at the bottom of this section that should not have been there.
 Als the indentation was incorrect in this section and there was a break that shouldn't have been there.
 Now it is working.

 On the Bonus challenge game I was trying to figure out how to make make sure the player can only enter letter characters.
-I eventually manged this by adding the isalphafunction to the attempt.
+I eventually managed this by adding the isalphafunction to the attempt.

+When testing the bonus challenge, after running out of attempts, the message came up but kept scrolling and got stuck in a loop.
+I corrected the indentation in the code for this loop and this is now working.

 ### **Improvements as going along**